ansible-community/images/docs/community-ee/community-ee-release-process.md

+# Releasing the community-ee-* execution environments

 ## Release Cadence

-Community EE is to be built and published on the next day and/or the day after ansible-core is released.
+The community EEs are to be built and published on the next day and/or the day after ansible-core is released.

 ## EE tag versioning